Golf Handicap Calculator

 7. How do I improve my handicap?

 Consistent practice, lessons, and regular play are key.
-Focus on your short game, as that typically has the biggest impact on scoring.
+Focus on your short game, as that typically has the biggest impact on scoring improvement.

 8. Does my handicap change each round?